 To do so:

-Step 3: Here, under Show notifications from these apps, make sure that the program which is preventing the taskbar from auto-hiding is not configured to show notifications.
-If enabled, please turn off it here.
+Step 2: Here, under the Get notifications from these apps section, make sure that the program which is preventing the taskbar from auto-hiding is not configured to show notifications.
+If enabled, please turn it off here.

-Step 4: Click Select which icons appear on the taskbar link and then turn off the icon of the program which is preventing the taskbar from auto-hiding.
+Step 4: Next, navigate to Settings > Personalization > Taskbar page.
+In the Notification area section, click Select which icons appear on the taskbar link and then turn off the icon of the program, which is preventing the taskbar from auto-hiding.

-If none of the above solutions working for you, contact Microsoft support.
+If none of the above solutions working for you, reset Windows 10.